Please consult your OBGYN or other health care practitioner before adding supplements to your diet.

-Fish Oil: My husband started me taking this high quality prescription strength Japanese fish oil after my cholesterol test came back slightly high (based on Japanese standards).
+Fish Oil: I use this fish oil because there’s no fishy taste.
 Fish oil can help decrease premature births and supports fetal brain development.
 During pregnancy fish oil can help prevent pre-eclampsia and gestational diabetes in mothers.
 After pregnancy fish oil can help prevent post-partum depression.
 Basically, fish oil is a miracle.

 Maca: Maca helps support easier ovulation and helps get cycles regular.
 Also, Maca helps increase energy.